NOTE: In 2018, the Korea-U.S. FTA was successfully renegotiated with no changes in market access terms for U.S. beef and pork.

 - Beef Tariff Schedule

-Duties on U.S. pork (22.5 percent on chilled pork and 25 percent on frozen pork) will be phased out:
+Duties on U.S. pork (22.5 percent on chilled pork and 25 percent on frozen pork) have been phased out:

 - To zero by January 1, 2016 for “frozen other” (the category which accounts for the largest share of U.S. exports).

 - To zero by January 1, 2014 for frozen bellies and other bone-in frozen cuts, most offal (from 18%) and most processed products (reduced from 27% or 30% for most products) .

 - To zero over 10 years for chilled cuts, with a safeguard.